 We have no intent on posting everything that is submitted, or that we run into that is perceived hot at the moment; unless it is truly worthy of being shared to you.
 We’re looking for quality over everything, and you can hold us to that.
 Whether this content be funny, creative, positive, clever, intriguing, or a mixture of the aforementioned, the music, art, and information shared on this site is a representation of what us as artists deem worthy to check out.
-BDTB is a place for my colleagues and me to express our creativeness in what we like and enjoy, and we hope that there are people like us out there that enjoy it.
+BDTB is a place for us to express our creativeness in what we like and enjoy, and we hope that there are people like us out there that enjoy it.
 We also hold and sponsor various types of events, contribute to the local music scene, and have grown beyond the website you see in many ways (browse around a bit and you’ll see that).
 If you are interested in being a part of this idea somehow then feel free to contact us.
-Please tell your friends.
+Please tell your friends!

 Below you can check out our general posting schedule, and with that you can get a better look into what to expect during a usual week from us:

 Monday: Submissions will be reviewed to be either forwarded to queue or deleted.

 Wednesday: A focus on sharing instrumental works, beats, and eclectic music.

 Saturday: Sean shares his “Raps & Slaps” playlist, which is a weekly collection of his recent favorite hip hop tracks.